webtranslateit/payday/README.md

 ===
 Payday is a library for rendering invoices to pdfs.

+We use it intensively at [WebTranslateIt.com](https://webtranslateit.com) to generate customer’s invoices and receipts.
+When we upgraded our app to ruby 2.7 this gem failed in many ways and the original source code by Alan Johnson was nowhere to be found on GitHub.
+So we took the source code out of our cached gem and created this repo.
+We’ve since added a new features and fixes, which can be found [in the changelog](https://github.com/webtranslateit/payday/blob/main/CHANGELOG.md).

+Here’s an [example PDF Invoice](https://github.com/webtranslateit/payday/raw/main/spec/assets/testing_predefined_amount.pdf) generated with our fork of payday.

 Installing
 ===
 Payday is available as a Rubygem, so installing it is as easy as running: